ALT-F1/EOSC-Co-Creation-Crossroads-Data-bank-for-covid-19/README.md

-# Belgian Weather per day per province by using OpenWeatherMap.org and BPost.be datasources
+# Belgian Weather per day per province by using OpenWeatherMap.org and BPost.be data sources

 The software collects the Weather of the Belgian communes from the OpenWeatherMap database.
 See [https://www.openweathermap.org](https://www.openweathermap.org)